mathias-j/fh_systemprogrammierung-mutual-exclusion/README.md

 The program tries to count up to 2000000 with 2 tasks.
 So the output should be 2000000, but it is not.

+**Tasks:**

-Describe why the example is not working and provide a solution how to fix the program.
+1. Describe why the example is not working.
+2. Provide different solutions how to fix the calculation.
+Check the time needed for the calculation of each solution.